gadgetchnnel/lovelace-home-feed-card/README.md

 ### list_attribute (required)
 The attribute on the entity which holds the list of items which should be included in the feed

-### timestamp_property (required)
+### timestamp_property (optional)
 The property on the object which has the posted time.
-The property can be either a string in ISO format or a Unix timestamp
+The property can be either a string in ISO format or a Unix timestamp.
+If this is not supplied, the modified timestamp of the entity is used.

 ### max_items (optional, defaults to 5)
 The maximum number of items to display for this entity